Optimal Stopping with a Predicted Prior: Introduction

 This paper introduces two new algorithms for the \MaxExp and \MaxProb objectives respectively, under a unified framework, and a hardness result for \MaxProb.
 See \Cref{fig:Tradeoff} for an illustration.

-\paragraph{Bi-criteria Algorithms.} We define a family of bi-criteria algorithms parameterized by the predicted prior $\tilde{F}$ and a threshold function $\threshold$.
-Upon observing each value and when no value has been accepted, a bi-criteria algorithm accepts the current value if: \begin{enumerate} \item It is best-so-far, i.e., greater than or equal to all previous values; \emph{(prior-free criterion)} \item Its cdf value w.r.t.\ $\tilde{F}$ exceeds a time-dependent threshold $\threshold(t)$. \emph{(prior-dependent criterion)} \end{enumerate} For now, readers may interpret $t$ as the time step by which the value is observed.
-Later, we will also consider a continuous-time model to simplify the analysis (see~\Cref{sec:prelim} for a discussion).
+\paragraph{Bi-criteria Algorithms.} We define a family of bi-criteria algorithms $\algowiththres(\prior, \threshold)$ parameterized by the predicted prior $\tilde{F}$ and a threshold function $\threshold$.
+Upon observing each value and when no value has been accepted, a bi-criteria algorithm accepts the current value if: \begin{enumerate} \item It is a record, i.e., greater than or equal to all previous values; \emph{(prior-free criterion)} \item Its cdf value w.r.t.\ $\tilde{F}$ exceeds a time-dependent threshold $\threshold(t)$. \emph{(prior-dependent criterion)} \end{enumerate} For now, readers may interpret $t$ as the time step by which the value is observed.
+Later, we will also consider an equivalent continuous-time model to simplify the analysis (see~\Cref{sec:prelim} for a discussion).

 We set the thresholds as follows.
 Before some time $\lambda_1$, the threshold is $1$, and the algorithm rejects all values.
-After some time $\lambda_2$, the threshold is $0$, and the algorithm's decisions depend solely on the prior-free best-so-far criterion.
+After some time $\lambda_2$, the threshold is $0$, and the algorithm's decisions depend solely on the prior-free record-based criterion.
 These two prior-free phases yield robustness.
 In fact, we derive this design from first principles, as we will explain shortly in \Cref{sec:techniques}.

 We obtain new algorithmic results for both \MaxExp and \MaxProb under this framework.